stiofanEimeid/the-online-cookbook/testing.md

 **As a user I want to**

-1. See all recipes on the site without requiring an account to do so;
-2. Filter recipes by dietary requirements, meal type, and cuisine;
-3. Search recipes with text search;
-4. View each individual recipe and its details on its own page;
-5. Create an account on the site that is secure;
-6. Choose an avatar for my account;
-7. Create, update and delete my own recipes;
-8. Favourite recipes and tie them to my account so I can see all of them when I log in;
-9. Remove favourite recipes if I so wish;
-10. Be able to change my password;
-11. Be able to change my avatar;
-12. Be able to delete my account;
-13. View statistical data of the site in an appealling visual format;
-14. View products that I may need for cooking meals;
-15. Navigate the site quickly and easily;
-16. View the site on my preferred device, be it mobile, tablet, laptop or desktop.

 1. **See all recipes on the site without requiring an account to do so**

 Users may search recipes without having to register or login.
 By default, every recipe in the database is returned when the user first navigates to the recipes page.
 Each recipe is represented by a card, with a maximum of twelve per page.
 Results are paginated in the interest of organisation and preventing the user becoming overwhelmed.